xyphro/UsbGpib/README.md

 - The connection stays responsive, when power cycling the PC, or hibernating/sleeping it
 - Different connection cycles (GPIB side connected first, USB side connected first, swapping GPIB side equipment, ...)
 - Extensive testing of timeout scenarious.
 E.g. making an illegal query and testing, if the USBTMC handles the timeouts properly.
 This was a very tricky part to get right.
+- Tested special transfer modes.
+E.g. capturing screenshots from different equipments is usually something, which will drive other GPIB adapters to the limits, because binary data of unknown length needs to be transported successfully.